 Sunday June 21, 2020 - Below please find the URL for a letter of appreciation to Cuba from the Organization of Eastern Caribbean States (OECS) for the medical support provided to six member countries to combat the spread of COVID-19.
 This Canadian petition asked Deputy Prime Minister Chrystia Freeland to make public a letter of appreciation from the Canadian government for the international work of the Cuban health teams during COVID-19.
 The request asked Ms. Freeland to do so by June 4....but no letter has been forthcoming.
 Congrats to the OECS for doing what Canada could have been the first country to do.

-To: Deputy Prime Minister Chrystia Freeland
+To: Prime Minister Justin Trudeau

-Dear Minister Freeland:
+Dear Prime Minister Trudeau:

 Rick Arnold (petition organizer)

 784 Packer Road

 Chief Public Health Officer of Canada Dr. Theresa Tam - firstname.lastname@example.org